OpenClassrooms-Student-Center/Python_Testing/README.md

 *⚡ The terminal will display all requests, you can stop it with **Ctrl-C***

-Then, you can use your browser and open the page :
+Then, you can use your browser and open this page :

     http://localhost:5000/